dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ## Pass data

-Data can be passed as query parameters when performing URI-based programmatic navigation.
+Primitive data can be passed as string-based query parameters when performing URI-based programmatic navigation.
 This is achieved by appending `?` after a route, followed by a query parameter id, `=`, and a value:

 ```csharp
 async void OnCollectionViewSelectionChanged(object sender, SelectionChangedEventArgs e)